zenphantom/ml-git/docs/first_project.md

 There are 5 main items in the spec file:
 1. __name__: it's the name of the dataset
 2. __version__: the version should be an integer, incremented each time there is new version pushed into ml-git.
 You can use the --bumpversion argument to do the increment automatically for you when you add more files to a dataset.
-3. __categories__ : describes a tree structure to characterize the dataset category.
-That information is used by ml-git to create a directory structure in the git repository managing the metadata.
+3. __categories__ : labels to categorize the entity.
+That information is used by ml-git to create the tag in the git repository managing the metadata.
 4. __manifest__: describes the data store in which the data is actually stored.
 In this case a S3 bucket named _mlgit-datasets_.
 The AWS credential profile name and AWS region should be found in the ml-git config file.
 5. __mutability__: describes the mutability option that your project will have, choosing an option that can never be changed.
 The mutability options are "strict", "flexible" and "mutable".
 If you want to know more about each type of mutability and how it works, please take a look at [mutability documentation](mutability_helper.md).